renanmoretto/keyv/README.md

 # nosqueel

-Lightweight NoSQL key-value database for simple and practical uses.
+A lightweight, file-based NoSQL key-value database designed for simple and practical uses.
+It requires no external dependencies and stores all data locally in a single file.
+Perfect for applications needing a straightforward and efficient storage solution.
-Uses SQLite as its engine, thereby benefiting from its power, integrity, and practicality.

 ```bash
 pip install nosqueel
 ```
+# How it works
+nosqueel uses sqlite3 as its engine, thereby benefiting from its power, integrity, and practicality.
+This looks strange but it works like a charm.

 # Usage